What You Need To Know About Soil pH

 If you only need to shift your soil’s pH by one to 1.5 units, add lime to raise the pH or sulfur to lower it.
 Don’t expect the change to be immediate.
 It often takes months for the shift to occur, so prepare your soil for spring planting by amending it in the fall or early spring (if the ground isn’t frozen).
 This will be an ongoing task.
 Annual applications will be necessary to maintain the pH where you want it.

 Use aluminum sulfate or garden sulfur to make your soil more acidic.
 Don’t confuse this with fertilizer like Miracid or Holly-tone for acid-loving plants.
 Those products will not shift your soil’s pH as much as aluminum sulfate or garden sulfur will.
+Perform a soil test to know how often you can safely apply sulfur to your lawn.

 Knowing the science behind your soil will bring a new level of understanding and appreciation of how your plants grow, and help you help them thrive for years to come.